-Hi!
-I’m Kaitlyn, the founder and head chef at The Farmstead Table.
 I began cooking when I was six years old.
 When other kids were out riding their bicycles or playing video games, I was in the kitchen practicing new recipes from my Mickey Mouse cookbook.
 Eventually, I taught myself to make more and more complex dishes, like pâte à choux and homemade butternut squash agnolotti with guanciale.
 That passion has followed me throughout my 15+ years as a professional chef.
 After culinary school, I worked as a catering chef, a corporate chef, a cake designer, and a pastry chef.
-My job has led me from San Diego to Los Angeles, to San Francisco, and now to Boston.
+My job has led me from San Diego to Los Angeles, to San Francisco, Boston, and now Portland, Maine.
 My culinary philosophy is derived from all aspects of the culinary world.
 But nothing gives me more joy than cooking for my friends and family, and enjoying the food in their company.

 I love cooking because it gives me infinite opportunities to be creatively expressive as well as constantly challenged.
 “Food” is always expanding and changing, and there is always something new to learn.
 When writing a recipe, I try to apply multiple techniques and flavor profiles while also giving thought to the aesthetic of the dish.
 I try to hit it all: salty, sweet, spicy, acidic; contrasting textures and colors; seasonality; different methods (braised, sous vide, fried).
 I am also a big advocate for sustainability and cooking with organic products whenever possible.
+I am also a big nerd when it comes to ethnic cuisines.
+My extensive knowledge in most ethnic cuisines allows me to play with different flavors and techniques.
 After that, it’s just trial and error (albeit a very delicious one!) until I find the perfect recipe.
 But because I always want to challenge myself, my “signature” dishes are anything but final; to my mind, there is always room for improvement.

 The Farmstead Table